 - First, to veterans and eligible spouses who are also recipients of public assistance, other low-income individuals, or individuals who are basic skills deficient, - Second, to non-covered persons (that is, individuals who are not veterans or eligible spouses) who are recipients of public assistance, other low-income individuals, and/or individuals who are basic skills deficient, including residents of the City of Detroit, - Third, to veterans and eligible spouses who are not included in WIOA's priority groups including residents of the City of Detroit, - Fourth, to remaining City of Detroit residents who are most likely to struggle to achieve self-sufficiency.
-According to a recent analysis of American Community Survey data and criminal justice data for Detroit, the WIOA statutory priority populations and the following adult groups are most likely to experience poverty and/or unemployment: - Individuals with a criminal background - Disengaged workers - Single parents - Members of two-parent household with young children, - Individuals with a disability - Fifth, to other City of Detroit residents who are below DESC's self-sufficiency standard, - Sixth, to all other City of Detroit residents - Seventh, to other eligible individuals that are not in the priority groups above.
+According to a recent analysis of American Community Survey data and criminal justice data for Detroit, the WIOA statutory priority populations and the following adult groups are most likely to experience poverty and/or unemployment: - o Individuals with a criminal background - Disengaged workers - o Single parents with custodial children under the age of 18 - Members of two-parent household with young children, - Fifth, to other City of Detroit residents who are below DESC's self-sufficiency standard, - Sixth, to other eligible individuals that are not in the priority groups above.